 You are now ready to learn how to make money on Pinterest after you’ve mastered the following:

-– wrote 5-10 epic blog articles related to your niche that is inspiring and/or solves a problem.
+- Wrote 5-10 epic blog articles related to your niche that are inspiring and/or solve a problem.

-– signed up for a Pinterest business account and verified your domain.
+- Signed up for a Pinterest business account and verify your domain.

-– created eye-catching pins with clickable images and titles.
+- Created eye-catching pins with clickable images and titles like these ones here.

-Here are 2 ways you can start making money on Pinterest after having your blog and Pinterest account set up!
+Here are a few ways you can start making money on Pinterest after having your blog and Pinterest account set up!

 1. Drive traffic to your blog.

 Pinterest traffic is honestly a new blogger’s BFF!
-When you have a new blog or website, I recommend focusing your efforts on Pinterest!
-It’s definitely a lot easier to get traffic from Pinterest than Google when your website is new.
+When you have a new blog or website, I recommend focusing your efforts on learning how to drive traffic from Pinterest for beginners and monetizing your blog!
+It’s definitely a lot easier and faster to get traffic from Pinterest than Google when your website is new.